kendallroden/AZ300/README.md

-# AZ-300 skills measured
+# AZ-300 study guide materials

-Study guide and materials for AZ 300 Exam
+Skills measured:
 + [Deploy and configure infrastructure](#deploy-and-configure-infrastructure-25-30)
 + [Implement workloads and security](#implement-workloads-and-security-20-25)
 + [Create and deploy apps](#create-and-deploy-apps-5-10)
 + [Implement authentication and secure data](#implement-authentication-and-secure-data-5-10)
 + [Develop for the cloud and for Azure storage](#develop-for-the-cloud-and-for-azure-storage-20-25)

 ## Deploy and configure infrastructure (25-30%)